Energy translation symmetries and dynamics of separable autonomous two-dimensional ODEs: Discussion and conclusions

-The Hamiltonian structure of, e.g., the LV model has been considered before~\cite{nutku1990hamiltonian}.
+The main limitation of the methodology in the present work is that the scope is restricted to autonomous models with separable reaction terms.
+Autonomy gives rise to a closed-form phase plane representation.
+Separability then allows us to immediately integrate the phase plane equation, and obtain two symmetries that can be readily understood in terms of altering the internal energy of the system.
+However, there are numerous examples, with applications in both physics and biology, of systems that are not immediately separable.
+In such cases, we must first find phase plane symmetries by solving the linearised symmetry condition for the phase plane ODE in Eq.~\eqref{eq:sym_con_phase}.
+As discussed previously, solving this linearised symmetry condition remains a challenging problem in general as the problem is ill-posed.

+In light of this difficulty, an interesting extension of this work would be to attempt to solve the linearised symmetry condition for the case of non-separable reaction terms.
+The most straightforward approach is to design ans\"{a}tze for the unknown infinitesimals $\zeta_u$ and $\zeta_v$ solving the linearised symmetry condition in Eq.~\eqref{eq:sym_con_phase}.
+A set of ans\"{a}tze for these infinitesimals for a large class of single first order ODEs has been previously designed~\cite{cheb2003first}, which serves as a natural staring point for this endeavour.
+Given a solution of the linearised symmetry condition for the phase plane ODE, the analysis presented in this work can be readily extended to the case of non-separable reaction terms.
+Moreover, the Hamiltonian structure of, e.g., the LV model has been considered before~\cite{nutku1990hamiltonian}.
 In future work, we intend to extend such an analysis to general separable systems based on the results presented in the present paper.
 In addition, an interesting avenue of investigation is to consider the algebraic structure of the space of solutions endowed by the symmetry generators $X_u$ and $X_v$ in Eqs.~\eqref{eq:Y_u} and~\eqref{eq:Y_v}.

 In order to show how the theoretical results developed in Section~\ref{sec:orthogonal_symmetries} can be applied to analyse the structure and dynamics of separable models, we consider three examples in detail.
 In particular, for the LV and SIR models we show how the orthogonal energy translation symmetries in Eq.~\eqref{eq:Gamma_u_v} act on the space of solutions.
 The fact that this action is transitive for all separable models, since the space of solutions is parameterised by the internal energy, means that we obtain a complete characterisation of the dynamics of the model in terms of any one solution and the corresponding generators.